fantaz-st/NextJS-WPGraphQL-blog/README.md

 Clicking on the category button in the post opens a post page with all the posts of that category.
 Banners are created when a "banner" category is added to he post.
 Page loading bar is displayed on every route change.
-All posts page has a "load more" functionality.
+All posts page has a "load more" functionality whis fetches posts via a custom useFetch hook.
 Every post can be opened.
 Posts page automatically generates a table of contents link list.